aristanetworks/vane/docs/test_case_style_guide/test_case_setup.md

 | key | type (of the value)  | value |
 | ----------- | -------------------------- | -------------------------- |
 criteria | string |Specifies the filtering criteria.
-Valid criteria are: name (scenario 1), role (scenario 2), names (scenario 3), regex (scenario 4).
-If the criteria field is empty or does not match a valid criteria, all duts will be tested (scenario 5). *Scenarios are shown below.*
+Valid criteria are: name (scenario 1), role (scenario 2), names (scenario 3), regex (scenario 4), roles (scenario 5).
+If the criteria field is empty or does not match a valid criteria, all duts will be tested (scenario 6). *Scenarios are shown below.*
 |filter |string |Filter based on a DUT name.
 There must be an exact match between the DUT’s name in the duts.yaml file.|
 |filter|string |Filter based on a role name.
 There must be an exact match between the role’s name in the duts.yaml file. |
 |filter |list |Filter based on a list of roles.
 There must be an exact match between each role and the duts.yaml file.|